How well can superconducting nanowire single-photon detectors resolve photon number?: Introduction

 The ability to count photons is desirable in a great many quantum optics experiments and applications, not least quantum computing paradigms~\cite{kok2007linear}, quantum communication~\cite{gisin2002quantum,gisin2007quantum} and multiphoton metrology~\cite{slussarenko2017unconditional}.
 While some energy-resolving detectors function at the single-photon level, they are often slow devices with limited timing resolution~\cite{calkins2011faster}.
 Instead, single photon detectors, which detect the presence or absence of photons, but cannot resolve photon number, can offer quasi-photon number resolution when configured in multiplexing architectures~\cite{paul1996photon,achilles2003fiber,fitch2003photon,banaszek2003photon,dauler2007multi,cheng2023a}.
 Within this class of detectors, superconducting nanowire single-photon detectors (SNSPDs) have become the gold standard due their unmatched single-to-noise ratio~\cite{chiles2022new} and high timing resolution~\cite{korzh2020demonstration}.

 While long regarded as a threshold detector, careful analysis of the detector signal has recently demonstrated that they also show limited photon-number information in their electrical output signal.
-The first evidence of photon-number resolution using an SNSPD was presented by Cahall et al.~\cite{cahall2017multi}, where a time- and photon-number dependent hotspot resistance of the nanowire was proposed as the cause.
+The first evidence of photon-number resolution using an SNSPD was presented by Cahall et al.~\cite{cahall2017multi}, which was attributed to a time- and photon-number dependent hotspot resistance of the nanowire.
 By investigating the different rise times from the detector's electrical output signal, they show evidence up to four-photon detection events.
 These findings are consistent with a generalized electro-thermal model~\cite{nicolich2019universal} based on Ref.~\cite{kerman2009electrothermal}.
 This model links hotspot growth and the rising edge of the detector's electrical output signal.
 Another approach to gain photon-number resolution from SNSPDs was presented by Zhu et al.~\cite{zhu2020resolving}, where the amplitude of the detector output signal directly correlates to photon number up to five photons.
 This was achieved by combining a single superconducting nanowire with an impedance-matching taper, which made the amplitude of the output signal sensitive to the number of hotspots induced by absorbed photons, which was predicted by Bell et al. in 2007~\cite{bell2007photon}.
 Further, in an attempt to be more resistant against noise, Endo et al. used an oscilloscope to record reference waveforms corresponding to different photon numbers, which could then be used to distinguish different events by waveform pattern matching.
 They found that using a subset of the rising edge of the SNSPD output trace improves the photon-number discrimination for larger input states, compared to merely using a single point in time~\cite{endo2021quantum}.
-Other approaches use a linear fit to a section of the rising edge of the output signal to resolve photon number based on the corresponding slope measured with an oscilloscope~\cite{sempere-llagostera2022reducing} or the variation in slew-rate of the SNSPD output signal, which can be measured by a constant-threshold time tagger as the difference in arrival time of detection events relative to a trigger signal~\cite{davis2022improved}.
-The most recent method to resolve photon number with a single SNSPD builds on this idea and measures the relative time difference between a trigger signal and the rising and falling edges of the electrical detector output signal, which enhances the discrimination of different photon numbers~\cite{sauer2023resolvingCONFERENCE}.
+Alternative approaches for photon-number resolution involve analyzing the rising edge of the output signal.
+One method utilizes a linear fit to a section of the rising edge, with photon number determined from the corresponding slope measured using an oscilloscope~\cite{sempere-llagostera2022reducing}.
+Another method measures the variation in slew-rate of the SNSPD output signal, employing a constant-threshold time tagger to determine the difference in arrival time of detection events relative to a trigger signal~\cite{davis2022improved}.